NautilusTrader

 Loading Tardis CSV data

-Tardis-format CSV data can be loaded using either Python or Rust.
+Tardis‑format CSV data can be loaded using either Python or Rust.
 The loader reads the CSV text data from disk and parses it into Nautilus data.
-Since the loader is implemented in Rust, performance remains consistent regardless of whether you run it from Python or Rust, allowing you to choose based on your preferred workflow.
+Both interfaces call the same Rust loader.

-You can also optionally specify a limit parameter for the load_* functions/methods to control the maximum number of rows loaded.
+You can also specify a limit parameter for the load_* functions to control the maximum number of rows loaded.

-Loading mixed-instrument CSV files is challenging due to precision requirements and is not recommended.
-Use single-instrument CSV files instead (see below).
+Loading mixed‑instrument CSV files is challenging due to precision requirements and is not recommended.
+Use single‑instrument CSV files instead.

 Loading CSV data in Python

-You can load Tardis-format CSV data in Python using the TardisCSVDataLoader.
-When loading data, you can optionally specify the instrument ID but must specify both the price precision, and size precision.
-Providing the instrument ID improves loading performance, while specifying the precisions is required, as they cannot be inferred from the text data alone.
+You can load Tardis‑format CSV data in Python using the module‑level load_tardis_* functions.
+When loading data, you can optionally specify the instrument ID, price precision, and size precision.
+Providing the instrument ID improves loading performance.
+Price and size precision are inferred from the CSV when omitted, but explicit values are recommended for deterministic output, especially with large files.

 To load the data, create a script similar to the following: